Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Abstract

 \section{Abstract}

-I derive a smooth and global Kruskal-Szekeres coordinate chart for the maximal extension of the non-extremal Reissner–Nordström geometry that provides a generalization to the standard inner and outer Kruskal-Szekeres coordinates.
-The Kruskal-Szekeres diagram associated to this coordinate chart, whose existence is an interesting fact in and on itself, provides a simple alternative with a transparent physical interpretation to the conformal diagram of the spacetime.
+I derive a smooth and global Kruskal-Szekeres coordinate chart for the maximal extension of the Reissner-Nordström geometry that provides a generalization to the standard inner and outer Kruskal-Szekeres coordinates.
+The Kruskal-Szekeres diagram associated to this coordinate chart, whose existence is an interesting fact in and of itself, provides a simple alternative to the conformal diagram of the spacetime.